 - imposed liability for injuries, removal costs, and damages from incidents involving the discharge of oil into navigable waters or adjoining shorelines.

 How Does Oil Spill Pollution Affect Us?

 These organic compounds may affect the wildlife (including fish and birds) and humans in various ways:

-- by direct contact with the skin – some of oil components could be irritants to the skin and may also penetrate into our bodies via skin absorption;
+- by direct contact with the skin - some of the oil components could be irritants to the skin and may also penetrate into our bodies via skin absorption

-- through inhalation – many oil individual components are volatile and thus may easily evaporate and while in the breathing air enter our bodies.
-Some less volatile compounds (such as PAHs) may adsorb on dust and other small particulate matter suspended in the breathing air and may get into our bodies through inhalation of small particulate matter from the air.
+- through inhalation - many individual components of oil are volatile and thus may easily evaporate and while breathing can enter our bodies.
+Some less volatile compounds (such as PAHs) may adsorb on dust and other small particulate matter suspended in the breathing air and may get into our bodies through inhalation of small particulate matter from the air

 - by consuming contaminated food (some of the oil hydrocarbons such as PAHs bioaccumulate in fish and other organisms and may concentrate many times more than in water or other media)